For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The motto "if it's yellow, let it mellow; if it's brown, flush it down" might sound gross, but it could save you cash.
 Nonetheless, make sure all flatmates are in agreement before you start implementing this method.

-Our guide to student bills includes more advice on how to get the best deals, how to set up each account, and how to split the payments.
+Our guide to student bills includes more advice on how to get the best deals, set up each account, and split the payments.

 Jem Collins